Who is eligible to apply to the Gilder Lehrman Teacher Seminars?

 Are Teacher Seminars just for history teachers?

-Teacher Seminars are open to teachers of all subjects, as well as school librarians, museum educators, National Park Service interpreters, and New Teacher Fellows.
+Teacher Seminars are open to teachers of all subjects, as well as school librarians, National Park Service interpreters, and New Teacher Fellows.

 Can more than one teacher apply from a given school or institution?

 Yes, teachers from the same school may attend different Gilder Lehrman seminars.
 One goal of our seminars is to encourage the dissemination of information through teachers attending different seminars.
-We encourage you and your colleagues to apply to different programs and share information and experiences upon your return home.
+We encourage you and your colleagues to share information and experiences upon your return home.

-You may make up to four seminar selections on your application; successful applicants will only be accepted to attend one program.
+You may make up to four seminar selections on your application; successful applicants can only attend one program.

 What expenses am I responsible for?